Video Game / The King of Dragons

 - All There in the Manual: As stated above, the characters' names.

-- Attack of the 50-Foot Whatever: Gildiss.
-He's so big you don't even see his whole body.
+- Attack of the 50-Foot Whatever: The Hydra and Gildiss.
+They're so big you don't even see their whole body.

 - Automatic Crossbow: Used by the werewolf mooks.